-First joint blockchain nodes open in Frankfurt and Singapore; will identify new applications and use cases for blockchain technology
+First joint blockchain nodes open in Singapore and Frankfurt; will identify new applications and use cases for blockchain technology.

-Last September, KPMG announced the introduction of its Digital Ledger Services, a comprehensive suite of services designed to help financial services companies realize the potential of blockchain capabilities – providing faster and more secure transactions, streamlining and automating back office operations, and reducing costs by utilizing blockchain-based technologies.
+Last November, KPMG in Singapore announced the introduction of its Digital Ledger Services, a comprehensive suite of services designed to help companies realise the potential of blockchain capabilities.
+Offered under KPMG Digital Village, it can help companies with faster deployment of blockchain-related use cases to achieve more secure transactions, streamlined and automated back office operations, and reduced costs.

-KPMG also announced the expansion of its strategic alliance with Microsoft to work on blockchain initiatives – with Microsoft providing the Blockchain as a Service platform on Microsoft Azure and KPMG providing its comprehensive suite of services – which will help clients efficiently and securely move to the cloud for storage, while adopting disruptive blockchain technologies.
+It also announced the expansion of its strategic alliance with Microsoft to work on blockchain initiatives – with Microsoft providing the Blockchain-as-a-Service platform on Microsoft Azure and KPMG providing its comprehensive suite of services – which will help clients efficiently and securely move to the cloud for storage, while adopting disruptive Blockchain technologies.

 "Since we launched our Blockchain-as-a-Service (BaaS) on Microsoft Azure last year, we have been working with our partners like KPMG to develop the technologies and ecosystem that will accelerate the adoption of blockchain globally.
 We have also been focused on making blockchain work for every business across every industry, because we believe our open platform approach will empower businesses to choose the technologies that work for them to meet their specific needs and solve their industry pain points,” said Alberto Granados, Vice President, Sales, Marketing & Operations, Microsoft Asia Pacific.